manuelgloeckler/manuelgloeckler.github.io/_posts/2022-04-15-fischer_information.md

 This is nice because it lets us evaluate the efficiency of estimators.
 Hence we call an estimator *efficient* if the variance equals the Cramér Rao lower bound.

 In general, the distribution of an arbitrary statistical estimator can become very complicated.
 Yet, to be able to run statistical tests or construct confidence intervals, we have to know the actual distribution.
-Even for the "nice" MLE, this can be generally hard but at least a good asymptotic results exist
+Even for the "nice" MLE, this can be generally hard but at least good asymptotic results exist

 <dir class="theorem">
 (Asymptotic normality of the MLE): Be $X_1, \dots, X_n \sim p_{\theta^*}$ and be $\hat{\theta}$ the MLE of $\theta^*$.
 Then